philipp089/Home-Assistant-Config/README.md

 ### The Light - Tab

 As the name suggests, in the Light-Tab i handle all my light-scripts.
 I almost exclusively use Philips Hue bulbs connected to a Raspbee II from dresden electronics as my Zigbee-Gateway.
 An old IKEA Floalt Panel is the exception.
+Each of the scenes is also controllable via speechcommand to Google Assistant.

 ![01_Light_Tab_Mockup_001](https://user-images.githubusercontent.com/66092908/136964666-65aad241-69d2-48fc-acb1-351d812ada39.png)